 The Emmy award-winning reporter and anchor joined ABC7/WJLA-TV and NewsChannel 8 in 2011.
 Since joining Washington’s most-trusted news team she has covered several including the 50th anniversary of the March on Washington and the shooting at the Washington Navy Yard.

-Prior to returning to the DC metro area, Jummy spent several years of working as a reporter and anchor at WTKR-TV in Norfolk, Virginia and WCAV-TV in Charlottesville, Virginia.
-She started her career as a news assistant at CNN’s Washington DC bureau.
+Prior to returning to the D.C. metro area, Jummy spent several years of working as a reporter and anchor at WTKR-TV in Norfolk and WCAV-TV in Charlottesville.
+She started her career as a news assistant at CNN’s Washington D.C. bureau.

 Jummy holds a bachelor’s degree in Communication from Virginia Tech and a master’s degree in Communication and Leadership from Gonzaga University.
 She is an active member of the Virginia Tech Alumni Association and the National Association of Black Journalists.
-Jummy is an avid supporter of many community organizations including Donate Life America and the National Kidney Foundation.
-She is the proud recipient of an NKF Volunteer Service Award.
+Jummy is an avid supporter of many community organizations and serves on the Board of Directors for the National Kidney Foundation of DC.

 In her free time, Jummy enjoys mentoring students and spending time with family and friends around the Washington area.
 You might catch her hanging out in Fairfax City, Old Town Alexandria, 14th Street or Downtown Bethesda.

 She’s also a huge sports fan.
 Her favorite teams are the Hokies, Redskins, Nationals, and Capitals.